 - The epoxy curing time will depend on the place’s temperature or location you did the project.
 It is preferred to work in warm places as it will give you the best outcomes.

 - Since the epoxy is closer to plastic, it will take time to sand and level the fillers with the wood.

-- For the curing process of the wood fillers, you can have it covered or place it indoors because dust can stick into the wet epoxy.
+- For the curing process of the wood fillers, you can have them covered or place them indoors because dust can stick to the wet epoxy.

 - Before working on a block of rotten wood, remove the part that is already decayed.
 If you fill it in with it, it will crumble, making you refill it again.

 |East Coast||16-20||12 sq ft||1-gallon kit|

 Pro Marine Supplies